TheMettaCode/mettacode-app-data-api/README.md

-# Congress Watcher & US Congress App Promo Message API
+# MettaCode Developers App Promo Message API

-User message API for US Congress App
+User message API for multiple MettaCode apps

 JSON file for developer use when communicating messages and promotions with app users